basho/spark-riak-connector/docs/using-connector.md

 This document will walk you through setting up your application for development with the Spark-Riak connector.

-**Note: Currently, if you are using Python, only Riak TS tables, Spark DataFrames and Spark SQL are supported.
-Reading and writing to Riak KV buckets is not supported yet with Python.**

 Scroll down or click below for the desired information:
 - [Configuration of Spark Context](./using-connector.md#configuration-of-spark-context)
 - [Failover Handling](./using-connector.md#failover-handling)